-Made with only 6 ingredients, Maple Whipped Paleo Sweet Potatoes are great for serving on holidays, as a simple side dish, or meal prepping!
-Paleo, gluten free and dairy free – a delicious sweet potato recipe!
+Made with only 6 ingredients, this Paleo Sweet Potatoes Recipe is great for serving on holidays, as a simple side dish, or meal prepping!
+Healthy, gluten free and dairy free – a delicious sweet potato recipe!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

 I mean… what’s not to love about potatoes though.
-They’re starchy/carby, take on any flavor you want them too, are so easy to prepare… and are just YUMMY!
+They’re starchy/carby, take on any flavor you want them to, are so easy to prepare… and are just YUMMY!

 These Paleo Maple Whipped Sweet Potatoes, however, take potatoes to a whole new level!

 They’re light and fluffy, have sweetness from the potatoes and just a tiny bit of maple syrup, and they’re SO easy to make.

 Perfect for a holiday dinner, easy weeknight side dish, or for meal prepping!

 (And if you’re still planning your Thanksgiving menu – check out these 50 Healthy Thanksgiving Recipes!)

 There’s a lot of confusion around sweet potatoes/the paleo diet – so we’re outlining some info on that for you here.